Treatment of postpartum psychosis

 - Reed P, Sermin N, Appleby L, Faragher B. A comparison of clinical response to electroconvulsive therapy in puerperal and non-puerperal psychoses.
 J Affect Disord 1999; 54:255.

-- Association, AP.
-The Practice of Electroconvulsive Therapy: Recommendations for Treatment, Training and Privileging: A Task Force Report of the American Psychiatric Association.
-2nd ed.
-Washington, DC: American Psychiatric Association; 2001.
+- American Psychiatric Association.
+The Practice of Electroconvulsive Therapy: Recommendations for Treatment, Training and Privileging: A Task Force Report of the American Psychiatric Association, 2nd ed, American Psychiatric Association, Washington DC 2001.

 - Rabheru K. The use of electroconvulsive therapy in special patient populations.
 Can J Psychiatry 2001; 46:710.